oleeskild/obsidian-digital-garden/README.md

 ![new-note-demo](https://raw.githubusercontent.com/oleeskild/obsidian-digital-garden/main/img/new-note-demo.gif)

+## Alternative: Forestry.md (No GitHub Required)

+If you prefer a simpler setup without managing GitHub repositories, you can use [Forestry.md](https://forestry.md) - a managed hosting service for digital gardens:

+1. Create an account at [forestry.md](https://forestry.md)
+2. Get your Garden Key from the Forestry.md dashboard
+3. In Obsidian, open Digital Garden settings and enter your Garden Key in the Forestry.md section
+4. Start publishing notes directly - no GitHub or Vercel setup needed

+This is ideal for non-technical users who want a working digital garden without dealing with GitHub tokens, repositories, or deployment pipelines.

 ## Modifying the template/site

 The code for the website is available in the repo you created in step 3, and this is yours to modify however you want.

+### CSS Customization

-Any css/scss files placed under src/site/styles/user will automatically be linked into the head right after all other styling.
-Meaning that the styling added here will take presedence over everything else.
+Any CSS/SCSS files placed under `src/site/styles/user` will automatically be linked into the head right after all other styling, meaning that the styling added here will take precedence over everything else.

+The template exposes many CSS variables that you can override, including:
+- Colors (background, text, links, etc.)
+- Typography (fonts, sizes, line heights)
+- Spacing and layout
+- Component-specific styling (graph, search, sidebar)

+### Custom Components

+You can add custom components to your garden by creating Nunjucks templates in `src/site/_includes/components/user/`.
+These can be included in your notes or layouts to add interactive elements, custom widgets, or specialized content displays.

 ## Updating the template